ramkrishnapatil/customer_data_report/README.md

 * Generates the report of unique customers list per Geo Zone.

 PrintUtil
-* Print the information.
-As the challenge says use minimum libraries.
-Not using logger libraries.
+* This print's the data.
+* This is wrapper to System.print.
+* It will be easy change to use logger library

 FilterCustomer:
 * Filters duplicate Customer records by given key.

 ### Further Improvements:
-* Use the logger for logging.
+* Update PrintUtil and Use the logger library e.g. LOG4J.
 * Generate reports in XML, JSON formats
 * Rather than reading the file at once, read and parse it in parts for faster response.
 * Make the report service as continuous running.
 So that, on file update new reports will be generated.